probberechts/hexo-theme-cactus/README.md

 ## Prerequisites

-In order to use this theme you must have installed [hexo](https://hexo.io/docs/).
+1. In order to use this theme you must have installed [hexo](https://hexo.io/docs/).

-## Install

-1. Create the `root` directory for the blog by initializing it with hexo:
+2. Create the `root` directory for the blog by initializing it with hexo:

     ```sh
     $ hexo init my-blog
     ```

-2. Navigate into the new directory:
+3. Navigate into the new directory:

     ```sh
     $ cd my-blog
     ```

+## Install

-3. In the `root` directory:
+1. In the `root` directory:

     ```sh
     $ git clone https://github.com/probberechts/hexo-theme-cactus.git themes/cactus
     ```

-4. Change the `theme` property in the `_config.yml` file.
+2. Change the `theme` property in the `_config.yml` file.

     ```yml
     # theme: landscape